Maldives Police Use Pickaxes To Destroy Artwork Deemed Un-Islamic

 To reach it, tourists could snorkel, scuba dive or swim.

-Local media report that 30 statues were removed, and quote the resort as saying the "removal process was peaceful and friendly."
+Local media report that 30 statues were removed and quote the resort as saying the "removal process was peaceful and friendly."
 It said the cube structure remained intact.

 "We have initiated immediate re-imagination plans with the artist, creating a new underwater gallery that will be in harmony with the locals and environment," the resort was quoted as saying.

-Like many of deCaires' underwater sculptures, it was made from nonpolluting materials and designed to attract marine life — algae, shellfish and fish — and raise awareness of the fragility of coral reefs in the Indian Ocean and beyond.
+Like many of deCaires Taylor's underwater sculptures, it was made from nonpolluting materials and designed to attract marine life — algae, shellfish and fish — and raise awareness of the fragility of coral reefs in the Indian Ocean and beyond.